apify/apify-docs/sources/platform/proxy/index.md

 You can use proxies in your [actors](../actors/index.mdx) or any other application that supports HTTP proxies.
 Apify Proxy monitors the health of your IP pool and intelligently [rotates addresses](#ip-address-rotation) to prevent IP address-based blocking.

-You can view your proxy settings and password on the [Proxy](https://console.apify.com/proxy) page in the Apify Console.
+You can view your proxy settings and password on the [Proxy](https://console.apify.com/proxy) page in Apify Console.
 For pricing information, visit [apify.com/pricing](https://apify.com/pricing).

 ## Quickstart {#quickstart}